Slimming down is tough.

 According to a 2014 study published in Environmental Health, this response not only interferes with your tissue’s ability to respond to insulin, but the resulting inflammation may also disrupt the hormones and brain processing that govern your appetite.1

-This can result in feeling hungry even when you’re totally full, and the additional food you eat to feed your artificial appetite may result in weight gain over time – the Berkeley researchers found, in fact, that air pollution exposure could lead to a 13.6% increase in body mass index (BMI), the most popular metric for a healthy weight.
+This can result in feeling hungry even when you’re totally full or satiated, and the additional food you eat to feed your artificial appetite may result in weight gain over time – the Berkeley researchers found, in fact, that air pollution exposure could lead to a 13.6% increase in body mass index (BMI), the most popular metric for a healthy weight.

 This pollution-triggered inflammation may also lead to a host of health issues, such as:2